-With so many things to do in Stratford-Upon-Avon, this charming town is a great way to expand your United Kingdom trip into the English countryside.
+With so many things to do in Stratford-upon-Avon, this charming town is a great way to expand your United Kingdom trip into the English countryside.

-This history and allure make Stratford-Upon-Avon one of the most popular places to visit in England.
+This history and allure make Stratford-upon-Avon one of the most popular places to visit in England.

 So, in this guide, you’ll find what you need to plan your excursion, including what to do in Stratford-Upon Avon, how to get here from London, and where to stay should you plan to base yourself in the area.

-15 Favorite Things to Do in Stratford-Upon-Avon
+16 Favorite Things to Do in Stratford-upon-Avon

-Stratford-Upon-Avon is about 100 miles northwest of London and perfectly perched along the River Avon.
+Stratford-upon-Avon is about 100 miles northwest of London and perfectly perched along the River Avon.
 (Thus, the town’s name!)

 Summer is the high season, with many visitors day-tripping from London.
 If you have the time in your UK itinerary, plan to stay at least 1 night.
 It’ll feel like you have the town to yourself after the day visitors have gone by the afternoon.

-How to Get from London to Stratford-Upon-Avon
+How to Get from London to Stratford-upon-Avon

-Chiltern Railways runs daily trains from London’s Marleybone Station to Stratford-Upon-Avon.
+Chiltern Railways runs daily trains from London’s Marleybone Station to Stratford-upon-Avon.
 Not all trains are direct and making a connection usually saves some money without adding travel time.
 However, don’t choose connections through Birmingham Moor Street, as this route tends to price out much higher than the others.

-If you’re planning to stay at least 1 night in Stratford-Upon-Avon, the transportation you choose depends on what you plan to do.
+If you’re planning to stay at least 1 night in Stratford-upon-Avon, the transportation you choose depends on what you plan to do.

-If you’d like to base yourself in Stratford-Upon-Avon and explore the surrounding area, including the Cotswolds, you’ll need to rent a car.
+If you’d like to base yourself in Stratford-upon-Avon and explore the surrounding area, including the Cotswolds, you’ll need to rent a car.

 You can drive via the M40 from London.
 The ride will take about 2 hours depending on traffic.
-Just be sure to check with your hotel because parking in Stratford-Upon-Avon is tight.
+Just be sure to check with your hotel because parking in Stratford-upon-Avon is tight.

-There are plenty of rental car offices in London, so it’s easy to pick up a rental car on the morning you’d like to drive to Stratford-Upon-Avon.
+There are plenty of rental car offices in London, so it’s easy to pick up a rental car on the morning you’d like to drive to Stratford-upon-Avon.
 Just be sure to compare car rental prices so you can see a range of car types and prices for the best deal.

-Stratford-Upon-Avon Hotels
+Stratford-upon-Avon Hotels

-I’ve visited Stratford-Upon-Avon twice and used the town as a base for one of those trips.
+I’ve visited Stratford-upon-Avon twice and used the town as a base for one of those trips.
 (On the other trip, I stayed in the Cotswolds.)
 I stayed at The Townhouse located in the heart of town on Church Street, no more than a 5-10 minute walk to most places in town.

 The boutique hotel has been recently refurbished and the attached restaurant is a town favorite, especially for a pre-theater dinner.
 If you’re sensitive to noise, you may want to request an upstairs room to be further away from the restaurant.